DOTDOT-T/PulseEngineSource/README.md

 - **Synapse Editor**: A built-in node-based (blueprint-style) visual scripting environment for fast prototyping and logic creation.
 - **Fully Modifiable Engine**: Every subsystem is accessible, allowing you to customize or replace any core component.
 - **C++ Scripting API**: Clean and powerful API for integrating custom C++ scripts directly into the engine.
+- **Custom Scripting Language**: Pulse Engine use a custom Scripting Language : [PulseScript](https://github.com/DOTDOT-T/PulseScriptLang)
+- **Custom STL**: for performance, we use Pulse STL based on the MCVS and EASTL implementation of STL : [PulseSTL]([https://github.com/DOTDOT-T/PulseScriptLang](https://github.com/DOTDOT-T/PulseSTL))
 - **Tooling & Extension API**: Create your own in-engine tools, editors, and modify the engine core seamlessly.